 While savings accounts aren’t as exciting (and usually not as lucrative) as other types of investments, there are advantages to opening one.

-If you’re new to managing money, savings accounts are a useful way to start experiencing the benefits of compound interest and practice restraint from spending money.
+If you’re new to managing money, savings accounts are a useful way to start experiencing the benefits of compound interest and practicing restraint from spending money.

-Plus, once you open a high-yield savings account, you only need to leave the money alone to start making you profits.
+Plus, once you open a high-yield savings account, all you have to do to start making profits is leave the money alone.
+No picking the right stock or fund necessary!